IBM/mas-tas-appconnect-flows/README.md

   - Click New Row under 'Sites' and enter TRIMAIN for Site and "MAIN Site" for Description.
 Set the site to Active.
   - Click Save Organization.

-### 4. Create the PLUSTTRIRIGA External System
+### 4. Create the PLUSITRIRIGA External System

   - Navigate to Integration -> External Systems and click on the blue plus button at the top of the page.
-  - Under the System name fill in PLUSTTRIRIGA and in the Description fill in "To integrate Maximo with TRIRIGA"
+  - Under the System name fill in PLUSITRIRIGA and in the Description fill in "To integrate Maximo with TRIRIGA"
   - Enable the System and then fill in the Queues on the right hand side as follows:
     1. Outbound Sequential Queue: jms/maximo/int/queues/sqout
     2. Inbound Sequential Queue: jms/maximo/int/queues/sqin